uwdb/website/projects/deepeverest/index.markdown

 </p>

 <p>
 The fundamental building blocks of DNN interpretation are neurons and groups of neurons.
 To understand what individual neurons and groups of neurons learn and detect, researchers often ask <i>interpretation by example</i> queries.
 These queries help with understanding the functionality of neurons and neuron groups by tying that functionality to the input examples in the dataset.
-DeepEverest focuses on accelerating two representative <i>interpretation by example</i> queries: "find the top-k inputs that produce the highest activation values for an individual neuron or group of neurons", and "for any input, find the k-nearest neighbors in the dataset using the activation values of a group of neurons based on the proximity in the latent space learned by the DNN".
+DeepEverest focuses on accelerating two representative <i>interpretation by example</i> queries: "find the top-k inputs that produce the highest activation values for an individual neuron or group of neurons", and "for any input, find the k-nearest neighbors in the dataset using the activation values of a group of neurons based on the proximity in the latent space defined by the group of neurons".
 </p>

 ## Related Publications